 For this year-long core module you'll spend two hours a week in lectures and workshops to become familiar with different methods for investigating research topics, including methods such as ethnographic, historical and textual study, and determining their suitability for different projects.
 You'll investigate the interdisciplinary nature of film, television and media studies and demonstrate this knowledge by choosing your own research project and methods.

-International Media and Communications Studies Dissertation
+Dissertation in International Media and Communications Studies

 This module gives students the opportunity to work independently on a chosen subject area of their choice, with an appropriate supervisor.